 “My name is Greta Thunberg.
 I am 15 years old.
 I am from Sweden.
 I speak on behalf of Climate Justice Now.”

 Climate Justice Now is a group of organizations that aim at fighting for social, climate justice and gender equality.
-Greta Thunberg, who is gaining popularity as a young climate activist, has represented the group of organizations at the COP24 climate conference in Katowice, Poland.
+Greta Thunberg, who has gained popularity as a young climate activist, has represented the group of organizations at the COP24 climate conference in Katowice, Poland.
 After the heat waves and wildfires of the last summer in Sweden, she protested against the Swedish government to force it to tackle environmental issues.
-Before speaking at the COP24 UN conference, she addressed the TEDxStockholm.
+Before speaking at the COP24 UN conference, she addressed the TEDxStockholm (video below).

 “Many people say that Sweden is just a small country and it doesn’t matter what we do.
 But I’ve learned you are never too small to make a difference.
 And if a few children can get headlines all over the world just by not going to school, then imagine what we could all do together if we really wanted to.”

 Greta here refers to the aforementioned demonstration against the Swedish government.
 Indeed, as a form of protest, she did not go to school, sitting instead outside the Swedish parliament with a sign saying “Skolstrejk för klimatet” (“School strike for the climate”).
-She inspired similar protests in other countries, involving more than 20000 students.
+She inspired similar protests in other countries, involving a huge number of students.

 “But to do that, we have to speak clearly, no matter how uncomfortable that may be.
 You only speak of green eternal economic growth because you are too scared of being unpopular.”